 Native Plant Gardens

 Native plants are New England hardy, and typically more pest, disease, and drought resistant than many non-native plants.
 They also benefit our ecosystems by providing vital life resources for insects, birds, and animals.
-Let us design a beautiful native garden for you that recreates the beauty of natural plant communities.
+Let me design a beautiful native garden for you that recreates the beauty of natural plant communities.

 Pollinator & Bird Gardens

 Attract birds, butterflies, and beneficial insects to your yard by creating a beautiful wildlife garden.
 These wild visitors will help make your time spent outdoors more interesting.
-We can locate your garden near your favorite window for year-round viewing.
+I can locate your garden near your favorite window for year-round viewing.

 Create a beautiful first impression of your home with a new foundation planting.
 Are your current planting beds overgrown, messy, or just not flourishing?
-We can create a new design with plants that fit the space and add beautiful flowers and foliage.
+I can create a new design with plants that fit the space and add beautiful flowers and foliage.

 Woodland Shade Gardens